-So are women now any more free in Saudi society?
+So are women now any freer in Saudi society?

 Ostensibly, and on paper, yes.
 However, in practice, not really.

 Female influences have come from a number of important sources which include the government, Islamic interpretations and tribal codes.
-So, although the government has accorded women additional freedom, the influence of the tribe and Islamic interpretations do not mean that these changes have been embraced.
-The importance placed on honour and group have further compounded this.
+So, although the government has accorded women additional freedom, the influence of the tribe and Islamic interpretations does not mean that these changes have been embraced.
+The importance placed on honour and group has further compounded this.

 Want to learn more about Saudi culture?

-Take our online cultural awareness course on Saudi Arabia - packed full of useful info for anyone wanting working with or doing business in the country.
+Take our online cultural awareness course on Saudi Arabia - packed full of useful info for anyone wanting to work with or doing business in the country.

 Main photo from Tribes of the World of Flickr (CC BY-SA 2.0)